JohnEarnest/Decker/docs/decker.md

 If the target of `go[]` begins with a URI protocol such as `http://`, `https://`, `ftp://`, `gopher://`, or `gemini://`, Decker will prompt the user for confirmation and then ask the operating system (or browser) to open an appropriate application (if any) to navigate to that URI.
 By design, there is no way to determine whether the user confirms, the OS finds an appropriate application, or the destination resouce is retrieved successfully.
 Opening a URI is strictly a _suggestion_, for user convenience, and not a means of accessing remote resources from a deck.

 The transition `y`, should be the name of a transition function installed with `transition[]` (a string), one of the built-in transition animations (`"SlideRight"`, `"SlideLeft"`, `"SlideUp"`, `"SlideDown"`, `"WipeRight"`, `"WipeLeft"`, `"WipeUp"`, `"WipeDown"`, `"BoxIn"`, `"BoxOut"`), or a Lil function.
 Any other value will be ignored.

+If specified, the transition time `z` is the number of frames (at 60 frames/second) the transition should take to complete, with a minimum of 1 frames.
+By default, transitions take 30 frames, or half a second.

 4) If `sleep[]` is provided the string `"play"` as an argument, instead of waiting for some number of frames to pass, it will pause script execution until all sound clips triggered with `play[]` complete.